George Gamow: Personal life

 Gamow had a son, Igor Gamow, with his first wife Rho in 1935.
-Their son later became a professor of microbiology at the University of Colorado, as well as an inventor.
+Igor later became a professor of microbiology at the University of Colorado, as well as an inventor.

 In 1956, Gamow divorced his wife Rho.
 In 1958 he married Barbara Perkins, an editor for one of his publishers.

 Gamow was a well-known prankster, who delighted in practical jokes and humorous twists embedded in serious scientific publications.
 His most famous prank was the pioneering Alpher–Bethe–Gamow paper (1948), which was serious in its style and content.
 However, Gamow could not resist adding his colleague Hans Bethe to the list of authors, as a pun on the first three letters of the Greek alphabet.